TrustMeImAProgrammer/Lila-Compiler/README.md

 I've tried to make Lila's syntax very readable while taking a few ideas from C's and python's syntax.
 I'll upload a list of example lila files to run tests on and get an idea of lila's syntax.

+##TODO

+- While the parser accepts keywords to declare floating point variables, this functionality is still not implemented.
+- I'm aware the way the compiler works is far from being optimal, I might add some optimizations in the future.

 ## License

     Copyright (C) 2016 Carlos Manrique